 In the coming decades, even more sophisticated spacecraft will continue visiting Mars — and eventually all some dedicated manned mission in the not too distant future.

 Known conditions on the surface of Mars are certainly very inhospitable, with prospects of existing life being probably slim.
 This assumption relies on various criteria like; the extreme low temperatures, strong ultraviolet radiation from the sun, lack of protective ozone and the arid environment — but strong speculation that the planet may harbour some form of life continues.

 Yet it is only in recent times that we can begin to prove or disprove the reality of Martian life.
-The first scientific expedition to establish this was in June 1976, with the two American Viking landers visited Mars.
-There aim was to take surface samples for analysis, and observe any changes in the material for signs of biological metabolism.
-No evidence for life was actually found, but this result in not finally conclusive, as the fixed landers may have been placed just in the wrong location.
-We may have also done the wrong test, as it is assumed that such life would be carbon based like life on Earth.
-If life does really exist on Mars, it would have to be very hardy and would be likely either bacteria or simple organisms.
+The first scientific expedition to establish this happened during June 1976, when the two American Viking landers visited Mars.
+The aim was to take surface samples for analysis, and observe any changes in the material for signs of biological metabolism.
+No evidence for life was actually found, but this result was not finally conclusive, as the fixed landers may have been placed just in the wrong location.
+We may have also done the wrong test, as it is assumed that such life would be carbon-based like life on Earth.
+If life does really exist on Mars, it would have to be very hardy : being likely either bacteria or simple kinds of organisms.
 Another possibility is that microbial life once existed in the early Mars history, but has since perished.
-Today Mars is likely a dead world.
+Today, Mars is likely a dead world.

 Disclaimer : The user applying this data for any purpose forgoes any liability against the author.
 None of the information should be used for either legal or medical purposes.
 Although the data is accurate as possible some errors might be present.
 Onus of its use is placed solely with the user.

 Last Update : 6th October 2019

 For any problems with this Website or Document please e-mail me.